 This study was carried out in compliance with the French regulations on animal experimentation and with the authorization of the French Ministry of Agriculture.
 Protocol was approved by an Ethics Committee registered within the French Comité National de Réflexion Ethique sur l’Expérimentation Animale.

 Forty female rabbits (Hyplus PS19) were housed individually in an indoor facility under controlled conditions of temperature (18°C) and light (usually an 8/16 h light/darkness cycle except for an inverted cycle during the week before mating).
 All rabbits received the same conventional commercial breeding diet (2,350 kcal of digestible energy, 15.2 % of crude protein, 17 % of celluloses, 0.56 % of digestible lysin).
 At weaning (5 weeks of age), the females were divided into two equivalent groups of 20 females, according to the body weight (862 ± 61 g).
-During the post-weaning period, from the fifth to the eighth week inclusive, the rabbits were weekly weighted and fed either with a strict restricted (SR), or a moderate restricted (MR) quantity of feed (Fig.1).
-During the pubertal period, for 3 weeks from 9 to 12 weeks of age included (Hulot, Mariana, and Lebas 1982), both groups were randomly divided to form four experimental groups of 10 females, which received diet at 140 g/d (groups SRR: SR-Restricted and MRR: MR-Restricted ) or ad libitum (groups SRAL: SR-Ad Libitum and MRAL: MR-Ad Libitum) (Fig.1).
+During the post-weaning period, from the fifth to the eighth week inclusive, the rabbits were weekly weighted and fed either with a strict restricted (SR; 7% of live weight at weaning + 2 g/d), or a moderate restricted (MR; 9% of live weight at weaning + 2,5 g/d) quantity of feed (Fig.1).
+During the pubertal period, for 3 weeks from 9 to 11 weeks of age included (Hulot, Mariana, and Lebas 1982), both groups were randomly divided to form four experimental groups of 10 females, which received diet at 140 g/d (groups SRR: SR-Restricted and MRR: MR-Restricted ) or ad libitum (groups SRAL: SR-Ad Libitum and MRAL: MR-Ad Libitum) (Fig.1).
 At 12 weeks of age, rabbits were housed individually and received 150 g/d of diet.
 Then growth was determined by weighing the rabbits once a week to the age of 19 weeks.
-Food intake was also monitored on the same weekly basis during pubertal period for SRAL and MRAL groups.
-At 19 weeks of age, the females were mated by AI and then sacrificed on Day 14 of pregnancy, confirmed before euthanasia by abdominal palpation, after 12 hours of hydrous fasting.
+Food intake was also monitored on the same weekly basis during pubertal period for SRAL and MRAL groups by the difference between the weight of the distributed ration and the refusal.
+At 19 weeks of age, the females were mated by AI and pregnancy was confirmed by abdominal palpation on Day 14 of pregnancy. then euthanized , , confirmed before euthanasia,

+The 40 pregnant females were euthanized by exsanguination at 14 days of pregnancy, after 12 hours of hydrous fasting allowing subsequent blood metabolic assays, to obtain mammary gland tissues samples.